Sharon Watts: Departure (2006): Dennis's murder

-In August 2005, the BBC announced that both Letitia Dean and Nigel Harman were quitting their roles as Sharon and Dennis, with both due to film their final scenes for a New Year's departure.
+In August 2005, the BBC announced that both Dean and Harman were quitting their roles as Sharon and Dennis, with both due to film their final scenes for a New Year's departure.
 While Harman's exit was reported as permanent, Dean's was reported as an "extended break", with the suggestion being that she would be returning to the soap opera at some unspecified stage.
 Discussing the departure, Harman said, "Sharon and Dennis have had such a great run, but what would you do with them next?
 I could pretty much guarantee we've already done it.
 It was something that was talked about over a period of time between myself and the producers."
 Harman added, "I think it would be weird to have one there without the other and we've taken it as far as we can go.
 I think [the exit storyline will] be quite juicy but I'm waiting to find out.
 I'd like it to be a happy storyline, like Sharon and Dennis going off around the world.
 Although obviously, she'll have to come back on her own going, 'What a [bastard]'."

 Despite Sharon discovering that she was pregnant with Dennis's child on Christmas Day 2005, the Rickman's were not given a happy ending.
 Writers made the decision to kill Dennis in the New Year's Eve episode of 2005.
-In the episode Dennis was fatally stabbed on the Albert Square pavement following a violent altercation with gangster Johnny Allen, having been informed by Phil Mitchell that Johnny had throttled Sharon.
+In the episode Dennis was fatally stabbed on the Albert Square pavement following a violent altercation with gangster Johnny Allen (Billy Murray), having been informed by Phil that Johnny had throttled Sharon.
 The aftermath saw Sharon struggling with her grief and the realisation that she would be bringing her baby up fatherless.
 Discussing Sharon's grief at Dennis's funeral, Letitia Dean told Inside Soap in 2006 "It's an incredibly traumatic day for Sharon, she's lost her soulmate.
 It's especially devastating because she's pregnant, which, as far as she and Dennis were concerned, was a miracle.
 It's such a bittersweet time.
 The pain is overwhelming when Sharon sees her husband's coffin [...]
 Sharon knows that she has to carry on for the baby's sake—it's a part of Dennis she'll have forever, and she takes great comfort in that.
 As far as Johnny's concerned, though, she wants to see justice done—a job she entrusts to Phil.
 However, all he's interested in is getting Sharon away from Walford.
 He's genuinely worried for her welfare, but he's also petrified she'll discover his role in Dennis's death."
 In the storyline, Phil persuades Sharon to leave Walford to stay in America, in an episode which aired in January 2006.